bcpeterson7/project-samples/Powershell-Cheatsheat.md

 Listed below are some Windows Terminal commands that come in handy.

 ## Grep Equivalent Command
 The VS Code search functions and filters are nearly always up to the task of finding code, or a string, in a filesystem.
 However, it's nice to have a cli command as well.
-The block below searches in a directory, and it's children, for files of a certain file-type (e.g. ".json" in the code below), containing a specific word (e.g. "SearchWord" in the code below):
+The block below searches in a directory, and it's children, for files of a certain file-type (e.g. ".json" in the code below), containing a specific word (e.g. "SearchWord" in the code below).
+Matches are then written into a file for easy review:

 ```
 // Grep equivalent - use in PowerShell